satoru-takeuchi/git-binignore/README.md

 ./go/hello.go
 ```

-All source files are in this repository.
+All source files have already been registered in this repository.

 ```console
 $ git ls-files